 Run the following OpenSSL command on a Linux or macOS system to generate a shared secret:

 openssl rand -base64 24

-On Linux or macOS, use
+On Linux or macOS, you can also use

-/dev/urandom as a pseudorandom source for generating a
+/dev/urandom as a pseudorandom source to

 - On Linux or macOS, you can send the random input to